-In a speech on behalf of the two organizations at the 40th session of the Human Rights Council, the media officer of the Euro-Med Monitor, Alaa Al-Bargouthi, called for a serious and independent investigation into the violations against Yemeni children and for all those found to have committed war crimes to be brought to justice.
+In a speech on behalf of the two organizations at the 40th session of the Human Rights Council, Euro-Med Monitor's representative called for a serious and independent investigation into the violations against Yemeni children and for all those found to have committed war crimes to be brought to justice.

 The Euro-Med Monitor and Swiss Solidarity have referred to serious violations targeting children in Yemen by all the parties to the conflict, whether the legitimate government, the Houthi group or the Arab coalition forces.